Celebrate Pi Day!

 It's the only holiday to honor a number: Pi Day, on 3/14, the beginning digits of the infinite, nonrepeating decimal expansion of $\pi$ = 3.1415926...
 As the ratio of a circle's circumference to its diameter, $\pi$ is irrational and transcendental—qualities sure to bring a twinkle to any mathematician's eyes.
 How are people celebrating Pi Day?

 - The 2022 International Day of Mathematics (IDM) is a project led by the International Mathematical Union.
 This year's theme is "Mathematics Unites."
 All talks, available in English, Arabic, French, Portuguese, and Spanish, will be streamed completely free and without any need to sign up.
 The IDM website also includes posters and pins and fun activities.

 - Are you in the Chicago area?
 Check out the 10th annual Pi Day "Pi K" Fun Run 2022.
 There is also a virtual option if you're not able to participate in person!

 - Who came up with Pi Day?
 Learn about the day's history.

-- Search Twitter for hashtag #PiDay to see lots more Pi Day celebrations around the world
+- Search Twitter for the hashtags #PiDay and #IDM314 to see lots more Pi Day celebrations around the world.

 If your math department celebrates Pi Day let us know!